Protecting the Mallee's colourful Major Mitchell's Cockatoos

 “This work is crucial to ensuring the Major Mitchell’s Cockatoo has the best chance of survival in this area” Mr Rodgers said.

-“A key element in the conservation of the Major Mitchell’s Cockatoo is the removal of Galahs.
+“A key element in the conservation of the Major Mitchell’s Cockatoo is the removal of over-abundant Galahs.
 Our long-term monitoring has shown that by doing this, it has increased the numbers of Major Mitchell’s Cockatoos in Pine Plains” Dr Hurley said.

-This project has been funded by two Victorian Government programs: Biodiversity Response Planning (BRP) program and Reducing Bushfire Risk program for native vegetation improvement.
+Project works to support Major Mitchell’s Cockatoos has been funded by two Victorian Government programs: Biodiversity Response Planning (BRP) program and Reducing Bushfire Risk program for native vegetation improvement.